TimmyIsANerd/TimmyIsANerd/README.md

 Knowledege of MongoDB, Etherjs, Web3js.
 Expertise at writing Smart Contracts for Minting NFTs and Crypto Tokens.
 Well enough Proficiency using CSS and its libraries such as Bootstrap and TailWind.

+I'm also Lead Tutor on a Discord Learning Platform called Hex-Academy

 ## Stats 🔢
 ![Timmy's GitHub stats](https://github-readme-stats.vercel.app/api?username=TimmyIsANerd&count_private=true&show_icons=true&theme=radical)